 Serious but rare side effects of Arava include liver damage or failure.

-The most commonly reported side effects of Arava are nausea, diarrhea, and dizziness.
+The most commonly reported side effects of Arava are diarrhea, respiratory infection, nausea, headache, rash, abnormal liver enzymes, and indigestion.

 Inform your doctor right away if you experience chest pain, numbness or tingling in the extremities, muscle cramps, an increase in thirst or urine output, or changes to mood or vision while taking Arava.